bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 ```

-Another contructors method is Object.create() which employs an present object as prototype to return an object.
-The yntax is:
+Another constructor method is Object.create() which employs an present object as prototype to return an object.
+The syntax is:

 ```js script
 Object.create(prototype[, propertiesObject])